Submillimetre astronomy

 Submillimetre astronomy or submillimeter astronomy (see spelling differences) is the branch of observational astronomy that is conducted at submillimetre wavelengths (i.e., terahertz radiation) of the electromagnetic spectrum.
 Astronomers place the submillimetre waveband between the far-infrared and microwave wavebands, typically taken to be between a few hundred micrometres and a millimetre.
 It is still common in submillimetre astronomy to quote wavelengths in 'microns', the old name for micrometre.

-Using submillimetre observations, astronomers examine molecular clouds and dark cloud cores with a goal of clarifying the process of star formation from earliest collapse to stellar birth.
-Submillimetre observations of these dark clouds can be used to determine chemical abundances and cooling mechanisms for the molecules which comprise them.
-In addition, submillimetre observations give information on the mechanisms for the formation and evolution of galaxies.
+Submillimetre observations can be used to trace emission from gas and dust, including the CI, CO, and CII lines.
+Sources behind this emission include molecular clouds and dark cloud cores, which can be used to clarify the process of star formation from earliest collapse to stellar birth, by determining chemical abundances in dark clouds and the cooling mechanisms for the molecules which comprise them.
+Other sources include protoplanetary discs, dusty starburst galaxies in the early Universe, immediate environments surrounding AGN, and secondary anisotropies in the cosmic microwave background.

+Submillimetre observations have been used to constrain models of planetary, stellar, and galactic formation and evolution.
+By studying foreground elements of the CMB and environments around SMBHs, submillimetre astronomy can also be used to constrain models of quantum gravity and to investigate the role of gravitational waves and relativistic neutrinos in the early Universe.
+Notably, the Event Horizon Telescope, which produce the first image of a black hole in 2020 using radio and far-infrared observations, also conducts VLBI observations within the submillimeter regime at 870μm.

 From the ground

 The most significant limitations to the detection of astronomical emission at submillimetre wavelengths with ground-based observatories are atmospheric emission, noise and attenuation.
 Like the infrared, the submillimetre atmosphere is dominated by numerous water vapour absorption bands and it is only through "windows" between these bands that observations are possible.
 The ideal submillimetre observing site is dry, cool, has stable weather conditions and is away from urban population centres.
-Only a handful of such have been sites identified.
+Only a handful of sites have been identified.
 They include Mauna Kea (Hawaii, United States), the Llano de Chajnantor Observatory on the Atacama Plateau (Chile), the South Pole, and Hanle in India (the Himalayan site of the Indian Astronomical Observatory).
 Comparisons show that all four sites are excellent for submillimetre astronomy, and of these sites Mauna Kea is the most established and arguably the most accessible.
-There has been some recent interest in high-altitude Arctic sites, particularly Summit Station in Greenland where the PWV (precipitable water vapor) measure is always better than at Mauna Kea (however Mauna Kea's equatorial latitude of 19 degrees means it can observe more of the southern skies than Greenland).
+There has been some recent interest in high-altitude Arctic sites, particularly Summit Station in Greenland where the PWV (precipitable water vapor) measure is always better than at Mauna Kea (however Mauna Kea's lower latitude of 19 degrees means it can observe more of the southern skies than Greenland).